Monthly Archives: October 2011

 I adore the cover artwork, don’t you?
 It’s so beautiful, I’m inspired to write another book just so I can ask Lisa Diercks to design the cover.
 Did I mention that Isa wrote this book just for me?
 Well, not really.
 It only feels like she wrote it for me.
 Actually, she wrote it for her […]

 This recipe uses the sweetness of autumn cider to mellow the flavor of Brussels sprouts.
 It’s a tasty side dish for everyday meals or for Thanksgiving.
 From The Cleaner Plate Club* by Beth Bader and Ali Benjamin (Storey Publishing, ©2011), reprinted by permission.

-In both our homes, the kids have been known to run off with the whole bowl — so get a good first helping!
-With this recipe, you want the chips to be both crispy and bright green.
+With this recipe for salt and vinegar-flavored kale chips, you want them to be both crispy and bright green.
 If they start to brown, they can taste burned.
 If you find that the chips are browning before the kale is crispy, reduce the oven temperature.
-From The Cleaner Plate Club by Beth Bader and Ali Benjamin […]
+From The Cleaner Plate Club* by Beth Bader and Ali Benjamin […]